 Curious, Andrew Crosse replicated the experiment using sealed containers to prevent contamination from the outside.
 And he was rewarded with the same result: insects easily discernable in the experiment’s containers.

-He then tried the same experiment using various poisonous liquids that were known to be impossible for life to exist within.
+He attempted the same experiment using various poisonous liquids inhospitable to life.
 In most of these experiments, the tiny insects appeared.